Probable Dormant Neutron Star in a Short-Period Binary System: Stellar parameters of the primary Star

 \subsection{Stellar parameters of J1255}

 To estimate the mass, radius, metallicity and age of the primary star, we used the python \texttt{ISOCHRONES}\footnote{https://isochrones.readthedocs.io/en/latest/} software package \citep{morton15}, used by many studies \citep[e.g.,][]{huber16,mathur17,koposov20}.
 The software uses the MESA Isochrones and Stellar Tracks (MIST) models \citep{choi16} to determine the stellar physical parameters, based on the observed photometric and spectroscopic parameters.
 We used the available photometry from the UV to the IR bands, with a prior on temperature and metallicity from the LAMOST spectrum analysis.
 The SPC analysis \citep{SPC_21,buchhave12} of the TRES spectra, yielded similar results, except for the stellar metallicity, as seen in Table~\ref{tab:atmospheric}.
-The photometric data were combined with four additional constraints: a parallax of $1.685 \pm 0.012$ mas, as reported in the \textit{Gaia} EDR3 archival database,\footnote{https://gea.esac.esa.int/archive/} and the spectroscopic parameters that we used above in Section~\ref{sec:J1255_SED}: $T_{\rm eff} = 6250 \pm 100$ K, $\rm \log g = 4.0 \pm 0.1$ and $\rm [Fe/H] = -0.50 \pm 0.05$.
+The photometric data were combined with four additional constraints: a parallax of $1.685 \pm 0.012$ mas (a distance of $595\pm 5$ pc), as reported in the \textit{Gaia} EDR3 archival database,\footnote{https://gea.esac.esa.int/archive/} and the spectroscopic parameters that we used above in Section~\ref{sec:J1255_SED}: $T_{\rm eff} = 6250 \pm 100$ K, $\rm \log g = 4.0 \pm 0.1$ and $\rm [Fe/H] = -0.50 \pm 0.05$.

 The code explores a five-dimensional parameter space of initial mass, stellar age, metallicity, distance and line-of-sight V-band extinction, using an MCMC algorithm, given the priors listed in Table~\ref{tab:TMR}.
-The resulting corner plots for the physical parameters are shown in Fig.~\ref{fig:mcmcPhys}--\ref{fig:mcmcExt}.
+The resulting corner plots for the physical parameters are shown in Figs.~\ref{fig:mcmcPhys}--\ref{fig:mcmcExt}.
+We note that unlike many X-ray binaries, for which the optical star fills its Roche lobe \citep[e.g.,][]{orosz07, orosz09}, the stellar ellipsoidal shape of J1255 cannot affect our results, as the stellar distortion is minute.
+The ellipsoidal modulation is less than $0.5$\%, as a result of the small Roche-lobe filling factor of 0.43 (see Section~\ref{sec:Mass} below).

 The adopted parameters of the primary of J1255 are listed in Table~\ref{tab:TMR}.
-We have conservatively assumed that the uncertainties reported by \texttt{ISOCHRONES} are slightly too small, because it ignored some systematic errors, and listed in the last column of the table the larger uncertainties that we adopt.
-We assume $\sim5\%$ uncertainty in the primary mass, as the \texttt{ISOCHRONES} estimation depends on stellar models, and $0.05R_{\odot}$ in the stellar radius.
+We have conservatively assumed that the uncertainties reported by \texttt{ISOCHRONES} are slightly too small, because it ignored some systematic errors, in particular those of the MESA Isochrones and MIST models.
+We assumed $\sim5\%$ uncertainty in the primary mass, as the \texttt{ISOCHRONES} estimation depends on stellar models, and $0.05R_{\odot}$ in the stellar radius.
 The latter is directly constrained by the broad-band photometry and the {\it Gaia} distance.